 If you have sex without using effective birth control while still taking Clarus, stop taking Clarus immediately and call your doctor.
 Also call your doctor if you have sex without using birth control during the month after you stopped taking Clarus.
-Emergency contraception (EC) can be effective in preventing pregnancy if taken within 72 hours of unprotected sex or contraceptive failure.
+Emergency contraception, such as Plan B or Contingency ONE, can be effective in preventing pregnancy if taken within 72 hours of unprotected sex or contraceptive failure.

 When mistakes happen, emergency contraception is your last chance to take control of your reproductive destiny, so make sure you know how to get it, just in case.
 You can get Plan B and Contingency ONE directly from your pharmacist or get a prescription for it from your doctor.
-Call your doctor, or the Action Canada for Sexual Health & Rights bilingual hotline, 1-888-642-2725, for information about getting emergency contraception in your area, or call the toll-free birth control counselling hotline at 1-877-776-7711.
+Call your doctor, or the Canadian Federation for Sexual Health bilingual hotline, 1-888-642-2725, for information about getting emergency contraception in your area, or call the toll-free birth control counselling hotline at 1-877-776-7711.